The Christian art schools in Virginia all offer majors like art or studio art. Students can learn about the enrollment and coursework for each school.

 Virginia Christian Art Colleges Comparison

-The five schools profiled have student enrollments ranging from approximately 900 to more than 75,000.
+The five schools profiled represent several different Christian denominations and offer various types of art programs.
+These institutions have student enrollments ranging from approximately 900 to more than 75,000.

 |School Name||Institution Type||Denomination||Location||Tuition and Fees (2017-2018)*|